buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_FlowMeterTypeCommon.md

 # Pset_FlowMeterTypeCommon

-Common attributes of a flow meter type
+Common attributes of a flow meter type<!-- end of definition -->